Some Offensive Thoughts

 This is not a conscious process.
 What happens is, ego — the unconscious self-informing self — sniffs out existential threat and gets emotional — angry, irritated, bored, anxious, etc. Fine distinctions then become impossible to discern, ‘trigger words’ stick out, as does the absence of reassuring markers (the requisite number of gender neutral pronouns, the right references, the correct term of respect, etc) and the lexis, register, style or level of abstraction all signal ‘unprofessional’, ‘alien,’ ‘bigoted’ or ‘heretical’.
 The message seems pretentious, amateurish, offensive or biased, and is rejected without serious consideration.
 Not because it actually is any of these things, but because the reader or hearer wishes to dispense with the unpleasant feeling it provokes.

 But there is a graver threat to the system than rational, reasonable debate.
 For the system is run by those who perceive and understand reality entirely through the literal rational mind.
 For such people — squares we used to call them — nothing provokes more hostility than meaningful non-literal language; comedy, metaphor, implication, irony, silence, or any other communication which, ultimately, takes meaning from context and tone.
-Systems man correctly intuits that non-literal language is ungraspable and ungovernable.
-This creates in him an anxious, instinctive urge to control speech, make rigid definitions and explode in outrage at ‘unacceptable’ usage or ‘inappropriate’ language and lock up mystics and dissidents in madhouses and prisons.
+Systems man correctly intuits that such non-literal language is ungraspable and ungovernable.
+This creates in him an anxious, instinctive urge to control speech, make rigid definitions, explode in outrage at ‘unacceptable’ usage or ‘inappropriate’ language and lock up mystics and dissidents in madhouses and prisons.

 People who get offended by ‘offensive language’, say they wish to end discrimination, and in one sense they’re right.
 They do.
 But the word discrimination has two, radically different, meanings.
 One is negative; to make unjust or prejudicial distinctions of category (of race, gender, age, etc.) — which is to say of obvious (manifest, formal) features. (‘I don’t like bald people: they should be exterminated.’).
 The other meaning is positive: to make just and discerning distinctions of quality (of character, tone, flavour, etc.) — which is to say of subtle (incipient, essential) differences and their various exceptions. (‘I don’t like ‘flow and comb’ haircuts; they are usually worn by nobends, although David Lynch looks cool.’)